alikadev/AmethystOS_old/README.md

 # Current status

-For the moment, it will boot in the bootloader.
-You can press key, it will print it on the screen.
+For the moment, it will load the kernel and printa message.

 I know, this is the best thing that you ever seen!